eclab/grains/dave/README.md

 - The Pots *can* be set to output CCs of your choice.

+### USB TRIGGERS MODE
+This takes four different MIDI notes from USB and generates drum triggers, similar to a WonkyStuff MTR/8.
+The notes are Middle C (60), D (62), E (64), and F (65), but you can change them if you needed to for some reason by modifying the "triggerNotes" variable below: it holds the MIDI pitch values for each of the four notes.

+- AUDIO OUT outputs trigger 1 (Middle C)
+- IN 3 outputs trigger 2 (D)
+- AUDIO IN outputs trigger 3 (E)
+- DIGITAL OUT outputs trigger 4 (F)
+- The Pots do not do anything (if you can think of something useful they could do, let me know).

+### NOTE GENERATOR MODE.
+This only produces MIDI: you could use it to trigger a WonkyStuff MCO/4
+from a regular setup without USB.
+It takes a pitch CV and a gate in and generates a note for the MCO/4, and it can also still produce the THREE output CCs, but one of them is now from a CV in.

+- DIGITAL OUT outputs MIDI from USB, with the note data being generated
+- IN 1 receives the pitch.
+Set POT 1 to MAN, or else adjust POT 1 to scale things (probably around 2'oclock) to 1V/oct
+- AUDIO IN receives the gate
+- Pots 2 and 3 can be set to output CCs of your choice.
+- IN 3 can be set to output the CC normally reserved for POT 1.
+It will not output any CC value less than 8, as this likely indicates that IN 3 is disconnected.

 ### What Doesn't Work Yet (or At All)
 There are a few other modes which have not been tested yet or are not working properly due to speed problems with GRAINS's serial ports: